 - Survey Junkie – Take surveys for gift cards and PayPal cash.
 App available.
 Join Survey Junkie.

 - PointClub – Earn cash paid by PayPal or choose from 80+ gift card options. $5 Joining Bonus with PointClub.

 Tip!
 Complete ‘profiler surveys‘ available in your survey panel account to reduce the number of times you are disqualified from surveys.

 You triggered a block

-Because these dishonest people and bots muddy the data that researchers want to acquire via online surveys, researchers take steps to prevent them from participating in studies.
+Because these dishonest people and bots make it hard for researchers to get the information they want from online surveys, they try to keep them from taking part in studies.